dart-lang/language/working/control-flow-collections/feature-specification.md

 ]
 ```

-If a `for` element declares a variable, then a new namespace is created where
+If a `for` element declares a variable, then a new namespace is created on each
-that variable is defined.
-The body of the `for` element is resolved and
+iteration where that variable is defined.
+The body of the `for` element is
-evaluated in that namespace.
-The variable goes out of scope at the end of the
+resolved and evaluated in that namespace.
+The variable goes out of scope at the
-element's body.
+end of the for element's body.

 Each iteration of the loop binds a new fresh variable: